PaddlePaddle/models/PaddleCV/yolov3/README.md

 *  Use momentum optimizer with momentum=0.9.
 *  In first 4000 iteration, the learning rate increases linearly from 0.0 to 0.001.
 Then lr is decayed at 400000, 450000 iteration with multiplier 0.1, 0.01.
 The maximum iteration is 500200.
-*  Synchronized batch norm can be set by `--syncbn=True`, which can produce a higher precision.
+*  Synchronized batch normalization can be set by `--syncbn=True`, which can produce a higher performance.

 Training losses is shown as below：
 <p align="center">